Atlanta Attorney For Guardianship Of Minors

 Attorney Jody Miller represents both parents and guardians during temporary guardianship disputes.
 Drawing upon her extensive experience and legal knowledge, Ms. Miller helps adults obtain solutions that are right for their children and their family.

-If you are a parent wishing to establish a temporary legal guardian for your child or a guardian who does not believe it is in the child's best interests to return to his or her parent, contact Atlanta lawyer Jody Miller today at 678-905-7562 or 866-319-0924.
+If you are a parent wishing to establish a temporary legal guardian for your child or a guardian who does not believe it is in a child’s best interests to return to his or her parent, contact Atlanta lawyer Jody Miller today at 678-905-7562 or 866-319-0924.